IP Blacklist Check – Is My IP Blacklisted? – IP Blacklist Lookup

 How to Check If IP is Blacklisted?

 You can visit the sites of the most popular blacklists such as Spamhaus, SURBL, SORBS, Invaluement, and SpamCop and manually look for your IP or domain listing there.

-To save time, you can run IP blacklist check with GlockApps IP Uptime Monitor.
+To save time, you can run an IP blacklist check with GlockApps IP Uptime Monitor.
 You will be able to add your sender’s IP address and have it scanned against more than 70 largest blacklists automatically on a regular basis.
 This way, you will find out about blacklisting before it becomes a problem.
 You will see where your IP is listed and receive direct links to the blacklists’ websites to find more information about your IP listing and the de-listing process.

 If your deliverability is impacted by the blacklisted IP or domain, you will most likely receive a bounce email notification.
 The bounce error description will tell that your email was rejected because of an IP or domain listed on a blacklist.